• Skip to main content

 Hire a Developer to Fix Your Theme

-If the theme developer is unable or unwilling to fix the accessibility error in your theme and you’re not a developer then you have two options: you can hire a third-party developer to fix the theme or you can switch to a different theme.
+If the theme developer is unable or unwilling to fix the accessibility issue in your theme and you’re not a developer, then you have two options: you can hire a third-party developer to fix the theme, or you can switch to a different theme.

 Choosing to hire a developer to fix your theme is typically a good choice if:

-• you like the way your website looks and functions aside from the accessibility error.
+• You like the way your website looks and functions, aside from the accessibility issue.

-When interviewing developers, you’ll want to ask them how experienced they are with accessibility.
-Not all developers are accessibility experts, and if they don’t have the right knowledge they may not fix the error(s) on your site correctly.
+When interviewing developers, you’ll want to ask about their experience with accessibility.
+Not all developers are accessibility experts, and if they don’t have the right knowledge they may not fix the issue(s) on your site correctly.

 If you need custom development and accessibility support, Equalize Digital is happy to help.
-You can request a custom quote for one-time fixes or purchase a priority support package of 2, 4, or 8 hours each month.
-The International Association of Accessibility Professionals (IAAP) is also a good place to find qualified developers.
+You can request a custom quote for one-time fixes or sign up for a remediation plan.

-If you’re interested in resolving the accessibility errors in your WordPress theme yourself, we recommend reviewing the following resources to gain a better understanding of WordPress theme development.
+If you’re interested in resolving accessibility issues in your WordPress theme yourself, we recommend reviewing the following resources to better understand WordPress theme development.

 • WordPress Theme Development Codex